a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 to be updated, the original index definition must have included the design document ``ddoc`` attribute and an index name.
 To update an index definition, use the same index name but alter the index definition.
 Simply edit the index JSON file and add or remove fields from the index.
-Fabric only supports the index type JSON, changing the index type is not supported.
+UDO only supports the index type JSON, changing the index type is not supported.
 The updated index definition gets redeployed to the peer’s state database when the chaincode is installed and instantiated.
 Changes to the index name or ``ddoc`` attributes